-Hear for Kids in School is a program partly funded by the Queensland Department of Education and Training's Non School Organisations program to provide services to eligible Deaf and hard of hearing children in Prep and Year Two.
+Hear for Kids in School is a program partly funded by the Queensland Department of Education and Training’s Non School Organisations program.
+The program provides services to eligible Deaf and hard of hearing children in Prep, Year One and Year Two in the Greater Brisbane area.

 The Hear for Kids in School team (of Speech Language Pathologists and Occupational Therapists) integrates with the supports and services the student is currently receiving in school, such as Education Queensland therapists, Advisory Visiting Teachers and Guidance Officers.